boot-clj/boot/README.md

 Instead of building the project based on a global configuration map, boot provides a runtime environment in which a build script written in Clojure can be evaluated.
-It is this script which builds the project–a Turing-complete build specification.
+It is this script -- a Turing-complete build specification -- which builds the project.

 ### Features